 - Ridgewood Ranch: Famous race horse Seabiscuit made his home here, and much of the ranch is unchanged since his day.

-Visit a Beach: Join beachcombers picking up sea glass at Glass Beach, check out the spherical boulders at Bowling Ball Beach, or go for a long walk at Manchester Beach.
-You can find everything you need to know about them in the Mendocino Beach Guide.
+- Visit a Beach: Join beachcombers picking up sea glass at Glass Beach, check out the spherical boulders at Bowling Ball Beach, or go for a long walk at Manchester Beach.

 - Go to the Spa: The charming Elk Cove Inn's small but comfy spa offers massages in a beautiful seaside location.